donhenton/spring-boot-birt/README.md

 # Spring Boot Birt

 Application using Spring Boot to expose a rest service for the BIRT database.
-This application is deployed to heroku at http://donhenton-spring-boot.herokuapp.com/
+This application is deployed to aws at http://birt.awsdhenton.com

 ## Netbeans Specific